 The Autism Team

-We are a team who are part of the Specialist Inclusion Support Service (SISS).
-We are all experienced practitioners with a specialism in Autism and consist of a Team co-ordinator, specialist teachers and Inclusion Support practitioners.
+Who are we?
+We are part of the Specialist Inclusion Support Service (SISS).
+We are all experienced practitioners, with a specialism in autism and experience of working with children of all ages in both mainstream and specialist settings.
+The team comprises of a Team Co-ordinator, a Lead Professional, two full time specialist teachers and 2 part time specialist teachers.
+The team also has the support of five Inclusion Support Practitioners (ISPs).

 To make a referral to SISS please complete the following online form.